Work Activities

 Kitchen

-Students work in the kitchen preparing dinner for the entire school.
-They are introduced to such basic kitchen skills as handling a knife and preparing salad and learn cooking techniques such as sautéing, steaming, boiling and roasting.
+In this activity, students work in the kitchen to prepare dinner for the entire school.
+They are introduced to basic kitchen skills such as handling a knife and preparing salad in addition to learning cooking techniques such as sautéing, steaming, boiling and roasting.
 Duties may also include cleaning and stocking.
 Students are expected to maintain a professional level in terms of cooking skills, cleanliness and high food-quality standards.

 Maintenance